 Tools of the trade

 Most of my research has focused on solutions to problems that rely to a great deal on field observations and subsequent microscopic research.
-Working with dinosaurs, some of the most interesting discoveries are the small things such as the nature of a microvertebrate population, or the usefulness of the rapid evolution of planktonic foraminifera.
-Emile Pessagno and I (as well as John Lewis and Hans Schellekens) contributed to the solutions of terrane ages and plate tectonic solution using radiolarian microfossils.
-Now, I am mostly working on projects that involve small foraminifers that tell stories of huge waves sweeping over barrier islands and of tiny bits of plastic that are alarmingly collecting in our ecosystem.
+Some of the most interesting discoveries are the small things such as the nature of a microvertebrate population, or the usefulness of the rapid evolution of planktonic foraminifera.
+Emile Pessagno and I (as well as John Lewis and Hans Schellekens) contributed to the solutions of terrane ages and plate movements using radiolarian microfossils.
+Now, I am working on projects that involve small foraminifers that tell stories of huge waves sweeping over barrier islands and of tiny bits of plastic that are alarmingly collecting in our ecosystem.

 - Paleotempestology of the Gulf of Mexico margin and in the Caribbean.
 The goal is to trace major storms back in time for a few thousand years based mostly on sedimentology, paleontology, and radiometric dating.
 Several cores are promising.

 Microplastic pollution.
-Synthetic fibers in Galveston Bay come is a range of colors.
-Sand grains for scale.
+Synthetic fibers in Galveston Bay come is a range of colors, shapes, and sizes.
+Sand grains for scale in the image.
 The stuff is everywhere.
 The first project on microplastics in the bay behind Follets Island revealed a preponderance of rayon fibers.

 Fossils from the microvertebrate lens.
 Scale bars are 1.0 mm.